 Civil law has several important aspects that need to be understood by the public.
 Here are some important aspects of civil law in Indonesia:

-1. Protection of Individual Rights and Interests
+1. Protection of Personal Rights and Interests

-Civil law provides protection for the rights and personal interests of each individual.
+Civil law provides protection for the rights and personal interests of every individual.
 For example, if someone feels aggrieved in a business transaction, they can file a civil lawsuit to obtain compensation or restoration of their rights.

 2. Dispute Resolution